amasoft-dr/cabinets-react.js/README.md

 render(<App />, document.querySelector("#react-root") );

 ```
-Now, **CounterMessage,Counter and Comments**  needs to be updated
+Now, **CounterMessage,Counter, and Comments**  needs to be updated
 so they access to their specific substore and in this case
 that those stores are not very much related we want to keep
 subscription separated from each other, meaning, one change on counter
-does not trigger notifucation for Comments re-rendering.
+does not trigger a notification for Comments re-rendering.
 (However, there a times
 that this is good)

 File **Counter.js**